 They welcome natural and beneficial insects to the vineyards to keep the growing process as natural as possible.

 This is why when you purchase a bottle from Bitner Vineyards, there is an emblem of the leafcutter bee on their corks.
-You can learn more about their sustainable estate here.

 We asked, “What makes their vineyard different from the others?”
 Amy immediately responded with the ‘hand-craftedness’ of their grapes.

 They touch every grape, picking them by hand.

 This means they are able to pass over any grape that they deem not good enough or not ready, rather than using a machine that collects everything on the vine.

 The location also adds to their uniqueness: the types of volcanic soil and sand together with the high elevation “brings a beautiful acidity” to the wine.

 Berty and I learned how to properly taste wine from Amy Bitner.